Tiger Fern

 Nephrolepis exaltata is non-toxic to cats and dogs, making the Tiger Fern an excellent choice for pet-friendly households.

 Place in bright, indirect light.
-Variegated ferns like the 'Tiger' need more light than standard green ferns to maintain their color, but direct sun will scorch the delicate fronds.
+Variegated ferns need more light than solid green ones to keep their streaks, but direct sun scorches fronds.

 Water